Idea

 Comparing Instructional Design Specialists and Generalists

-When deciding between an instructional design specialist or generalist, it’s important to consider the scope of your project and the needs of your organization.
-Instructional design specialists have a deep understanding of a particular subject and can provide high-quality training materials for that particular subject.
+When deciding between an instructional design specialist or a generalist, it’s important to consider the scope of your project and your organization’s needs.
+Instructional design specialists have a deep understanding of a particular subject and can provide high-quality training materials for that specific subject.

-They are highly knowledgeable in their field and have the potential to create effective, engaging, and relevant learning experiences if you need depth of skill for your training.
+They are highly knowledgeable in their field and have the potential to create effective, engaging, and relevant learning experiences if you need depth of skill for the training.

-On the other hand, depth isn’t always necessary and a project may span across several realms.
-That may require a more broad knowledge which could be more important.
+On the other hand, depth isn’t always necessary, and a project may span several realms.
+That may require a broader knowledge, which could be more important.
 Instructional design generalists have a wide range of knowledge and skill sets that can be applied to different types of projects.

-A generalist would likely be more helpful at least consulting when a variety of different training types could be required.
-Or, perhaps it spans DEI and compliance or whatever other topics.
-In that case, a generalist could be more helpful at least from a consulting point of view.
+A generalist would likely be more helpful, at least consulting when various training types are required.
+Perhaps it spans DEI and compliance or other topics.
+In that case, a generalist could be more helpful, at least from a consulting point of view.

 Evaluating Your Project Goals Before Choosing